faery-dust/bWFya2V0LXByZWRpY3Rpb25z/Readme.md

 5. adf_test : For performing augmented dickey fuller test
 6. create_dataset : to create a X,y dataset to plug into the neural network

-I will upload my own results to this repo as time goes on.
 As of updating this, I have had 7 back to back profits of ~ 1300 - 3400 each.